technicalagilecoach/SudokuSolver/Notes.md

 - decide on a license before publishing on GitHub
 - polish the code to make the GitHub-repo public
 - remove data from git retrospectively, e.g. puzzle files, this notes, ...
-- clean up code for calling the solver in SolverWrapper.cs
-- clean up code for printing solutions in DebugOutput -> currently not used
 - reduce different internal formats for puzzles?
   - single line string (with/without linebreak), list of 9 rows, cells in Puzzle object
 - clean up/refactor